albertovalverde/LeRobot-Federated-Robotics/README.md

 ## Overview of the Original Repository: Flower & LeRobot Federated Learning

 This experiment focuses on training a robot to correctly position letters of the alphabet.
 Currently, the model is trained to place the letter "T," with the goal of eventually extending it to the entire alphabet.
 The project is part of a broader research initiative aimed at exploring federated learning techniques within real-world robotics applications.

-### Watch the Project Overview Video
 To better understand the project, you can watch the video below explaining the experiment:
 [Project Overview Video](https://www.youtube.com/watch?v=fwAtTOZttWo)